Magnika/Byggern/README.md

 ## NOTE FROM 26.10.
   I ran into an issue where there is zero response from the Arduino board.
 Tested agains another group's board and that works.
 So think there is a hardware problem on our board.

+## Task 7
+we had already configured PWM signalling to the servo during task 6, so we could wire the motor up to the motor driver directly.
+Configuring the PHASE/DIR pin by making a function to set it high or low.
+It is conneted to AtSAM pin PC23